alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### **2.0 ASCII Line Art - p5js**
 * After getting an experience as a tech artist at FIEA this summer, I was pretty sure this was the track that I'd be applying to.
 * Just to provide a testimony to it, I decided to make ASCII Line art for all professors and mentors this Teacher's Day.
-* I designed 52 of these in total and made one for Chris Roda, Rick Hall, and Ron Weaver sir as well.
+* I designed 52 of these in total and made one for Prof. Chris Roda, Prof. Rick Hall, and Prof. Ron Weaver as well.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">